-- NIST Biometric Image Software [39]: for fingerprint feature extraction (using minutiae detection mindtct) and comparison (using bozorth3) in 1:1 verify mode).
-While the final score is not normalized, (capped) min-max normalization is used to map scores to the unit interval [0, 1]. - Neurotechnology VeriLook 5.5 [40]: for processing video/still image face samples.
-The off-the-shelf software extracts a 4-35 kilobytes template via facial reference points and is able to account for off-axis registration (using 15° roll, pitch and yaw parameters).
-Note, that quality assurance (ISO/IEC 19794-5:2005) was deactivated to account for low-quality samples in the dataset.
-The setup employed in this work used the low matching speed setting with switched-off threshold (such that final scores could be obtained). - LBP-TOP Face-Liveness [24]: using the open-source implementation 330 in [26] for face liveness-detection.
+- NIST Biometric Image Software [39]: For fingerprint feature extraction (using minutiae detection mindtct) and comparison (using bozorth3 in 1:1 verify mode).
+While the final score is not normalised, (capped) min-max normalisation is used to map scores to the unit interval [0, 1]. - Neurotechnology VeriLook 5.5 [40]: For processing video/still image face samples.
+The off-the-shelf software extracts a 4-35 kB template via facial reference points and is able to account for off-axis registration (using 15 degrees roll, pitch and yaw parameters).
+Note that quality assurance (ISO/IEC 19794-5:2005) was deactivated to account for low-quality samples in the dataset.
+The setup employed in this work used the low matching speed setting with switched-off threshold (such that final scores could be obtained). - LBP-TOP Face-Liveness [24]: Using the open-source implementation in [26] for face liveness-detection.
 The LBP-TOP operator calculates LBP features at three orthogonal planes that intersect in the centre pixel.
 The features are extracted from each separate plane and then concatenated together.
-A multi-resolution description is then generated, that the histograms along the time domains (XT and YT) are concatenated for dif-335 ferent values of time t.
-Figure 4 illustrates the process.
-Compared with traditional 2D LBP features, LBP-TOP can capture spatio-temporal features combining information from both image and time domains.
-SVMs are then applied for classification. - Bagging Fingerprint-Liveness: as introduced in Sct.
-3.
+A multi-resolution description is then generated such that the histograms along the time domains (XT and YT) are concatenated for different values of time t.
+Fig. 4 illustrates the process.
+Compared with traditional 2D LBP features, LBP-TOP can capture spatiotemporal features combining information from both image and time domains.
+SVMs are then applied for classification.